rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/benjaminreed-signoff-hdmiswitcher.md

 *HDMI Quantity:* The switcher must have at minimum two input HDMI ports and one output HDMI port.

-*Relay Voltage/Current Ratings:* The relay coil must be rated for 3.3 V and 11.7 mA, and the relay must operate at 3.3 V or below.
+*Relay Voltage/Current Ratings:* The relay coil must be rated for 3.3 V and a maximum 16 mA, and the relay must operate at 3.3 V or below.

 *Relay Power Rating:* The power dissipation at the relay coil cannot exceed 70 mW.